-Write an introductionSingle Board Computers are becoming all the rage and are being used in many projects.
-However, are such devices that necessary and are you overkilling your project? for your project
+Single board computers (SBCs) are becoming all the rage and are being used in many projects over microcontrollers.
+However, are such devices necessary or are you overkilling your project?

 The Rise of the SBC

-Single Board Computers, for those who do not know, are computers where all the major components needed for a computer to function are on a single PCB.
+Single board computers, for those who do not know, are computers where all the major components needed for a computer to function are on a single PCB.
 Single board computers were first around in the late 1970s and many popular computers of the â80s such as the Commodore 64, ZX spectrum, and BBC micro were all single board computers.